 Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operation
+Management's Discussion and Analysis of Financial Condition and Results of Operations

-The following discussion should be read in conjunction with the attached financial statements and notes thereto.
+The following discussion should be read in conjunction with the attached financial statements and notes thereto included in Part I, Item 1 of this Quarterly Report on Form 10-Q, as well as our audited financial statements and related notes thereto and management's discussion and analysis of financial condition and results of operations for the fiscal year ended September 30, 2022 included in our Annual Report on Form 10-K filed with the U.S. Securities and Exchange Commission (the "SEC") on December 13, 2022.
 This Quarterly Report on Form 10-Q, including the following sections, contains forward-looking statements within the meaning of the U.S. Private Securities Litigation Reform Act of 1995.
 These statements are subject to risks and uncertainties that could cause actual results and events to differ materially from those expressed or implied by such forward-looking statements.
 For a detailed discussion of these risks and uncertainties, see "Risk Factors" in our Annual Report on Form 10-K. We caution the reader not to place undue reliance on these forward-looking statements, which reflect management's analysis only as of the date of this Quarterly Report on Form 10-Q. We undertake no obligation to update forward-looking statements to reflect events or circumstances occurring after the date of this Quarterly Report on Form 10-Q. Throughout this discussion, unless the context specifies or implies otherwise, the terms "ESSA," "the Company," "we," "us," and "our" refer to ESSA Pharma Inc. and its subsidiaries.
-For a discussion regarding our financial condition and results of operations for fiscal 2021 as compared to fiscal 2020 see Item 7 of our Annual Report on Form 10-K for the fiscal year ended September 30, 2021, filed with the SEC on November 18, 2021.